-If you think this is right up your alley, text one of our ILP representatives to get more info!
+Text one of our ILP representatives to get more info!

 When I was 18, I was about to graduate from high school, hadn't figured the whole college thing out and really didn't know what I was going to do.
 Lucky for me, my sister-in-law had recently been a volunteer on the ILP program and told me to check it out.
 Long story short, a few months after I graduated I found myself on my way to live in Ukraine!
 Little did I know, that semester was going to set something off in me that - really - was out of my control!

 If you don't know, ILP kids are the cutest kids!
 Part of your service volunteering is working with children and helping them learn English.
 They are the best part of the semester and the hardest part to leave behind.
 Teaching can be hard, but in the end, those kids were my absolute favorite part of any of my trips.

 It was a huge comfort to know that even though I didn't know anyone, I still had a group of people to rely on (most of which came alone too).
 In the end, they ended up being some of my best friends who I still see and talk to all the time!
 So many of my favorite memories are of my ILP groups traveling around, tasting new foods, and traveling to so many different countries.